A terminal emulator's text stack.

 The word can be used as a cacheable unit, in order to significantly speed up rendering for future renders.
 The cache key is composed of the codepoint sequence of that word, as well as, the common shared SGR attributes.

 This cacheable word is further segmented into sub runs by a series categories, that is, by Unicode script attribute (such as Latin or Hangul) and the symbol presentation (such as text presentation or Emoji presentation).
 This is important because one cannot just pass a string of text to the underlying text shaping engine with mixed properties, such as Hewbrew text along with some latin and Kanji or Emoji in between or a font style change for obvious reasons.
 Each segment (usually called run) must be shaped individually with its own set of fallback fonts.
-Emoji are using a different font and font fallback list than regular text which uses a different font and font falback list then bold, italic, or bold itaic fonts.
+Emoji are using a different font and font fallback list than regular text which uses a different font and font fallback list then bold, italic, or bold itaic fonts.
 Emoji also have two different presentation styles, the one that everybody expects and is named Emoji emoji presentation (double-width colored emoji) and the other one is named emoji text presentation, which renders emoji in (usually narrow-width) monochrome pictogram.

 The result of each sub run of a word is composing the sequence of glyph and glyph positions that can be used as the cache value of a cacheable word.
 The result of all sub runs can be used as the cache value for a cacheable word to be passed to the next stage, the text renderer.